UsabilityEngineering/ux-portfolio-tomleeshelton/j01/README.md

 In my experience, the Oculus Touch controller is **MEMORABLE** if you've ever used an XBOX or Playstation controller in your life.
 The layout of buttons roughly mimics one of these, broken in half to be more useful for ambidextrous interaction with the environment.
 The design of a traditional controller is being utilized as a sort of **METAPHOR** for this new mode of interaction.

-I find the **INTERACTION TYPE** I use these controllers the most for is **EXPLORING**, however buttons will typically augment their functionality.
+I find the **INTERACTION TYPE** I use these controllers the most for is **EXPLORING**, however, buttons will typically augment their functionality.
 Buttons may enable different modes of **MANIPULATION**, or enable/disable microphones used for **CONVERSING**.
 They may also bring up helpful assistants or menus in order to **INSTRUCT** the system (say to switch games.)

 ![The controller's grip button.](grip.jpg)